Puppy Adolescence: The Bridge Between Babyhood and Bravery

 In short, your adolescent pup is still very much a baby—but now with more strength, bigger feelings, and more curiosity about the world.
 This is a pivotal time to nurture the relationship, revisit training foundations, and create a safe, structured environment that supports healthy social and emotional development.

 Adolescence is between early puppyhood and adulthood—and just like in human teens, it’s a time of transformation, exploration, and sometimes, confusion.
-For dogs, adolescence typically spans from around 6 to 12 months of age, though this can vary by breed and size (larger breeds tend to mature more slowly).
+For dogs, adolescence typically spans from around 6 to 18 months and older, though this can vary by breed and size (larger breeds tend to mature more slowly).

 The gift of this phase is that it shows you what you missed.
 And more importantly, it gives you the chance to course-correct with compassion.